What You Need to Know About Editor

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 - Fashion Editor

 Job Demand for Editors

-There were about 127,400 jobs for Editor in 2016 (in the United States).
+In the United States, there were 127,400 jobs for Editor in 2016.
 There is little to no growth in job opportunities for Editor.
-There will be an estimated 12,000 positions for Editor per year.
+The BLS estimates 12,000 yearly job openings in this field.